kinjames/donbosco/README.md

 ## Introduction

-[Your School Name] website is designed to provide information and resources for students, parents, and staff.
+Don Bosco website is designed to provide information and resources for students, parents, and staff.
 It serves as a central hub for announcements, events, and other important information related to our school.

 ## Features